nameissanju/SIEM-Implementation-/README.md

  ## ✅ Unit Testing

-Focuses on validating individual components in isolation.
+Focuses on validating individual components in isolation..

 #### Scope: